-The expanded gaming — including Arizona sports betting apps and daily fantasy sports contests — is looking to launch in time for NFL betting when the season begins as the Dallas Cowboys visit the defending Super Bowl champions Tampa Bay Buccaneers on Thursday, Sept.
+The expanded gaming — including Arizona sports betting apps and daily fantasy sports contests — is looking to launch in time to bet on NFL games in Arizona when the season begins as the Dallas Cowboys visit the defending Super Bowl champions Tampa Bay Buccaneers on Thursday, Sept.
 9.

 Three days later, the Arizona Cardinals open their 2021 campaign at Tennessee on Sept.
 12.

 The new legislation allows for 20 Arizona sports betting licenses.
 Gaming tribes will receive 10 and another 10 could go to Arizona professional sports teams and events.

 The Cardinals, Diamondbacks (MLB), Suns (NBA) and Phoenix Coyotes (NHL) have a right to open retail sportsbooks in or adjacent their stadium or arena.
 Sports teams will not directly operate the sportsbooks, but can be made available statewide via online with vendors like BetMGM Arizona, DraftKings Arizona or FanDuel Arizona.

 Twenty-two federally-recognized Indian tribes, 16 of which operate 24 casinos within the state. will also be allowed to partner with outside operators to offer state-wide sports betting.